manifoldx/typed-sdk/docs/api-8utils.rst

 .. _formatUnits:

 :sup:`utils` . formatUnits ( value , decimalsOrUnitName ) |nbsp| `=> string`
-    Formats an amount of cin into a decimal string representing the amount of units.
+    Formats an amount of gwei into a decimal string representing the amount of units.
     The output will always include at least one whole number and at least one decimal place, otherwise leading and trailing 0's will be trimmed.
 The *decimalsOrUnitsName* may be a number of decimals between 3 and 18 (multiplication of 3).